-Stewart Indian School Cultural Center & Museum
+Stewart Indian School Cultural Center & Museum 1 Jacobsen Way Carson City, NV 89701 Tel.
+(775) 687-7608 www.StewartIndianSchool.com

-5366 Snyder Avenue

-Carson City, NV 89701

-Tel.
-(775) 687-7606

-www.StewartIndianSchool.com

 Future native and non-native generations will benefit from this initiative.
-The history and the lessons that are to be shared at the Stewart Indian School Cultural Center & Museum are compelling, largely unknown and seldom taught.
-Yet it is a history that is essential to understanding American Indians and their relationship with government and education.
+The history and the lessons that are to be shared at the Stewart Indian School Cultural Center & Museum are compelling, largely unknown, and seldom taught.
+It is a history that is essential to understanding American Indians and their relationship with the government and education.
 It is an era of our shared American history.